Bidet shower

-In predominantly Catholic countries, the Muslim world, in the Eastern Orthodox and Hindu cultures, and in some Protestant countries such as Finland, water is usually used for anal cleansing, using a jet (bidet shower, bidet) or vessel, and a person's hand (in some places only the left hand is used).
+In predominantly Muslim countries, but also the Catholic world, the Eastern Orthodox, Hindus, Buddhist and some Protestant countries such as Finland and Estonia, water is usually used for anal cleansing, using a jet (bidet shower, bidet) or vessel.

 Description

 The shower is a source of water for people who prefer using water rather than other methods of cleansing after defecation or urination.
 The shower is an alternative for the traditional sources of water for this action, such as the bidet, copper pot or bucket and mug, being more hygienic and compact.
 There is no contact between the spray of water and the used water drainage.

 Usage

-The user typically grasps the faucet in the right hand and uses the thumb or forefinger (depending on the trigger location) to aim a spray of water at the anus or genitals to assist cleansing after using the toilet.
+The user aims the faucet and sprays water at the anus or genitals to assist in cleansing after using the toilet.
+Toilet paper may be used to clean and dry, or a towel can be used to dry.
+The bidet shower can also be disinfected using disinfectant wipes, disinfectant spray, or other means after use.